marcinduma/LABDCN-2542/docs/ndo-tenant.md

 For AWS site we have 2 options - **Untrusted** with Cloud Access key and Secret or **Trusted**.
 In our case we would be using Trusted configuration.

 Each Tenant created on NDO associated to AWS Cloud required sepearete Account ID on AWS site.
-You can find your in POD Details under following Appendix (***OR ON RDP DESKTOP FILE*** to evaluate.)
+You can find your AWS credetials in POD Details at *WILASSISTANT* Dasboard.

 Fill in with your POD ** AWS User-Account ID** and select **Access Type** as **Trusted**, hit **Save**.